DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 ### Tasks

 > Note: Some tasks depend on others.
-It might be a good idea to make some type of dependency graph or use a topol
+It might be a good idea to make some type of dependency graph or use a topological sort of some kind to understand which things need to be done asynchronously or sequentially.

 #### Task_NAME